sierdzio/gibs/README.md

     //i subproject path/to/subproject.h

 Ibs will not synchronise until it is absolutely necessary: main app and the subproject will be compiled in parallel.
-Only when linking, ibs will wait for the library to be ready before linking the app.
+Only when linking, gibs will wait for the library to be ready before linking the app.

 ### Features